 The Spider Web Challenge

-The game features a leader or facilitator who uses a ball of yarn as a way and means to create a physical “spider web,” while the game are to toss the ball of yarn from one group member to another.
+The game features a leader or facilitator who uses a ball of yarn as a way and means to create a physical “spider web,” while the game is to toss the ball of yarn from one group member to another.
 The game gets interesting when there is this massive spider web of yarn string that has “connected” each member of a group as ONE; while the sharing is the aim.
 As the ball of yarn is passed, each person must share some detail of their life.
 The result, after playing for about an hour, is a huge connected string of yarn that is now linked to lots and lots of personal tidbits that otherwise might not have been shared.
+This is one of the best icebreaking games for adults, as it is both a physical fun challenge and a way to communicate information in a lighthearted manner.

 The Relationship Game